Has your supervisor made sexual advances towards you?

 The law clearly prohibits an employer from making employment decisions based on an employee’s participation in a lawsuit for harassment against the employer, and damages for such conduct can be substantial.

 Stephen Danz has been protecting the rights of employees across California and around the globe for decades.
 He has considerable experience in handling cases of sexual harassment and retaliation.
 With offices all over the state, he regularly travels from San Diego to Northern California meeting with clients and attending court hearings and settlement conferences.
 He can arrange to meet with you at a location that is convenient to where you live or work.
 Stephen and one of his associates will sit down with you to discuss the facts of your case, outlining any possible causes of action you might have and explaining the potential outcomes.
-Ideally, you should meet with Stephen for a free consultation before you approach your managers or supervisors so that you can proceed with full knowledge of your rights and a plan on how to collect the evidence you will need to successfully pursue your case.
+Ideally, you should meet with Stephen for a free consultation before you approach your managers or supervisors so that you can proceed with full knowledge of your rights and have a plan on how to collect the evidence you will need to successfully pursue your case.

 Contact our offices today on our toll-free number (877) 789-9707, or use the Contact form on our website to schedule a free consultation.
 All of our scheduling is done through our Los Angeles office, but as mentioned, Stephen will meet with you where ever you are located throughout the state.